Saint Francis University

-Saint Francis University students go on to become accountants, biologists, business owners, chemists, doctors, environmental engineers, lawyers, nurses, occupational therapists, physician assistants, and physical therapists to name just a few–and they carry their Franciscan values with them.
+Saint Francis University students go on to become accountants, biologists, business owners, chemists, doctors, environmental engineers, lawyers, nurses, occupational therapists, physician assistants, and physical therapists—and they all carry their Franciscan values with them.

 Saint Francis University highly values the extra steps students take to become professionally engaged in the world beyond college.
 Because of that, the University now issues two separate transcripts to its graduates in order to highlight every effort.
 In addition to a standard academic transcript, students receive a transcript that acknowledges accomplishments within six categories of Transformational Experiences: internship, study abroad, community service, leadership experiences, and campus ministry.
 This is known as a student’s L.I.S.T (Leadership, Involvement, & Service Transcript).

-While service learning has always been a part of the fabric of the Franciscan tradition, recently, the university strengthened the goal of connecting service activities and career preparation.
-In fall 2015, the Center for Service & Learning was formed to engage students, faculty, staff and community partners in ways that would bring together academic programming to benefit the greater community.
+While service learning has always been a part of the fabric of the Franciscan tradition, the university has recently strengthened the goal of connecting service activities and career preparation even further.
+In the fall 2015, the Center for Service & Learning was formed to engage students, faculty, staff, and community partners in ways that would help direct academic programming toward a benefit to the greater community.
 Students participate in Community-Engaged Courses, addressing societal, community needs through a partnership between the classroom and community partners.

 The University’s Career Services office recently added a dedicated staff member who assists academic departments in procuring internship opportunities for students by building relationships with businesses and organizations.
-Saint Francis students have interned with The Cleveland Clinic, the National Aquarium (Washington DC), British House of Commons, Republican and Democratic National Conventions, to name a few.
+Saint Francis students have interned with The Cleveland Clinic, the National Aquarium (Washington DC), British House of Commons, Republican and Democratic National Conventions, and many more outstanding organizations.